ajot/retool_chatgpt_twilio_workflow/README.md

 3. Scroll down to the Messaging section and under A MESSAGE COMES IN, select Webhook from the dropdown menu
 4. Paste the Retool webook URL (see previous section) into the Webhook URL field in the Twilio configuration.
 5. Save the configuration and you're done.

+Now you can test the workflow by sending a text message to the configured Twilio phone number and checking the response in the Retool workflow.

 ## Creating the table in Retool Database (required for v2 workflow only)
 To use version 2 of the workflow, you will need to configure the Retool database with the fields mentioned above.